 Learning birdsong can be quite a challenge.
-For some, mnemonics work quite well, for example the familiar sweet-sweet-shredded wheat of a Yellow Warbler as it sings from a roadside thicket.
-For others (myself included) visualisation is perhaps the key element to learning each song and getting ’em glued into the memory bank.
+For some, mnemonics work quite well, for example, the commonly-heard sweet-sweet-shredded wheat of a Yellow Warbler as it sings from a roadside thicket.
+For others (myself included) visualization is perhaps the essential element to learning each song and getting them glued to the memory bank.
 I find studying the audio spectrogram of the song I’m looking to learn extremely useful and a great learning tool.
-Take, for example, these three spectograms taken from the website, Xeno Canto.
-Regarding reading the spectrogram: pitch is shown vertically (y-axis) and time is shown horizontally (x-axis).
-Volume is shown by the intensity of black (solid black denotes hard notes and high volume; translucent black denotes softer notes and lower volume) and tonal quality is shown by the shape and size of the notes.
+Take, for example, these three spectrograms taken from the website, Xeno Canto.
+Regarding reading the spectrogram: the pitch is shown vertically (y-axis) and time is displayed horizontally (x-axis).
+Volume is indicated by the intensity of black (solid black denotes hard notes and high volume; translucent black denotes softer notes and lower volume), and tonal quality is shown by the shape and size of the notes.
 For example, a Baltimore Oriole’s thin and sharply-outlined flute-like notes would contrast with a Yellow-throated Vireo’s thick and blurry husky notes.

 Photo: A comparative audio spectrogram of similar-sounding songs, from top to bottom: Scarlet Tanager, American Robin, and Rose-breasted Grosbeak.
 Note the powerful, husky, fast-sequenced song of a Scarlet Tanager; the relatively soft, flute-like, slower-paced song of an American Robin; and the powerful, fast-paced, well-defined harmonic notes of a Rose-breasted Grosbeak.